Kusuru-Meghana/childhood-obesity-prediction/README.md

 Childhood obesity is a major public health concern linked to long-term health problems such as **diabetes, heart disease, and mental health issues**.
 Understanding which factors are most associated with higher BMI can help inform **prevention strategies** and guide interventions at both family and policy levels.

+## Data
+A small **sample dataset** is provided in `data/example.csv` for demonstration.

+The full NSCH data and supporting documents (e.g., Fast Facts, Codebook, Variable Labels) are **not stored in this repository** due to size and licensing restrictions.
+You can access them directly from the [HRSA Maternal and Child Health Bureau](https://mchb.hrsa.gov/data-research/national-survey-childrens-health) or the [U.S. Census Bureau](https://www.census.gov/programs-surveys/nsch.html).

 ## Dataset Information

 - **Source**: U.S. Census Bureau & HRSA Maternal and Child Health Bureau